alexandrecardososantos/webscraping_books_case/README.md

 ## Schedule DAG in Apache Airflow

-The Airflow login and password are seted at the docker-compose.yaml file.
+The Airflow login and password are setted at the docker-compose.yaml file.

 ```sh
 login: airflow